 Well, I noticed a large red itchy patch on my skin, the day that I was leaving for Florida.
-But on my last few days there, I started to develop a scabby, itchy rash all over my body (I know, gross but that’s what it looks like!).
-It started spreading from my arms, to my stomach, onto my back and then finally moved onto my legs but there were hardly any there luckily!
+Apparently this is the ‘mother’ patch of Pityriasis before the smaller ones appear.
+But on my last few days there, I started to develop a scabby, itchy rash all over my body.
+It started spreading from my arms, to my stomach, onto my back and then finally a few moved onto my legs.

-So, I went to the doctors on the day that I got back from holiday, as my mother was really worried about it.
-My doctor was pretty unsure at first and thought that it might have been my Psoriasis having an attack, but when I told him that I have had that all of my life, he started looking more into other solutions.
+I went to the doctors on the day that I got back from holiday.
+My doctor was pretty unsure at first and thought that it might have been my Psoriasis having an attack.
+I told him that I have had psoriasis all of my life, so he started looking more into other solutions.
 He came across Pityriasis Rosea and it seemed to match it perfectly.

 I thought that I would write this post as I have never even heard of this condition before and thought that I would share my experience with readers.
 This condition isn’t contagious and it doesn’t cause any harm to your health – just think of it as a severe rash, which can be very itchy (as mine was).

-I went to Twitter and Google to do some research on how people try to reduce the itching and swelling of the rash, and I discovered that a lot of people have gotten this before!
+I went to Twitter and Google to do some research on how people try to reduce the itching and swelling of the rash.
+I discovered that a lot of people have gotten this before!
 Some people have had it several times, although it is very rare that you will get it more than once in a lifetime.
-So I was on the discussion boards trying to find some ideas, and I found a lot of comments saying that showering in Head & Shoulders will help reduce the rash and the dryness, as it obviously treats dandruff from the scalp.
-I also used E45 Itch Relief Cream twice a day, whilst showering in H&S every single day and I feel that this has made my skin heal so much faster!
+So I was on forums trying to find some ideas, and I found a lot of comments saying that showering in Head & Shoulders.
+This will help reduce the rash and the dryness, as it obviously treats dandruff from the scalp.
+I also used E45 Itch Relief Cream twice a day, whilst showering in Head & Shoulders every single day.
+I feel that this has made my skin heal so much faster!

-I can happily say that my marks on my body are reducing and slowly fading!
-Woohoo!
+I can happily say that the marks rapidly reduced and calmed down on my body.